KyleHunter/SOAR_NSL_CV/README.md

 - Built by students in SOAR ([Society Of Aeronautics and Rockety](http://www.usfsoar.com/)) at USF ([University of South Florida](http://www.usf.edu/))

 ## Error Codes
+##### Format: Red:Red:Red:Green
 - 1000: No communications between Arduino and Raspberry Pi
 - 1100: Very dark image taken.
 Maybe lens cap on (Seriously?), lens focus off, usb cable disconnected, ect..
+- 1110: No communications with 10DOF board
+- 0110: No Communications with GPS
+- 0001(Flashing): No error, searching for GPS fix
+- 1010: No clue, bad exception error
+- 0001(Solid): No error, GPS fixed